inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 | Volcano           | Buildings      | be affected              | Number of buildings affected                                       |
 +-------------------+----------------+--------------------------+--------------------------------------------------------------------+

-*\*This is not the complete list of Impact functions currently in InaSAFE.*
+*\*This is not the complete list of Impact functions currently in |project_name|.*

 Output Data
 -----------
 Impact calculation produces an output layer representing potential damages or losses of affected exposure.
 The output layer will come out once the impact calculation process is finished successfully.
 As previously indicated this output layer could potentially be aggregated by administration boundaries.

 Using the example explained in Impact functions about the minimum needs, the output data will be both a spatial layer indicating where people are (by